asqwerty666/acenip/doc/XNATACE.md

 - xput\_rvr

-    Upload a JSON file with VR data
+    Upload a JSON file with VR data.

     This is deprecated by xput\_res\_file()

     usage: